 Then, put in some fertilizer and mix it well.
 On the 2nd tray in the bottom, put the volcanic rocks in & spray water into it.
 This tray doesn’t have holes.

 After that, sow your adenium seeds in and give them a nice shower of water.
 Then, place the two trays on top of each other.
 If you use this method, remember to soak your adenium seeds in water for about 24 hours before sowing.
+The time length could be more or less depending on how dry or hydrated your seeds are.
+So remember to observe.

 After placing the seeds into the soil mix, put the tray somewhere with shade like your porch or patio.
 We can then begin the waiting game.